bkg68w/URS_PORTAL/docs/white-paper.md

 - Why do decay and redshift correlate with curvature?
 - Why are constants like α small, fixed, and seemingly structureless?

-URS reframes these questions, treating reality not as built from particles but as a **resonant fabric**, where particle-like behaviors emerge from persistent geometric waveforms interacting in quantized space.
+URS reframes these questions, treating reality not as built from particles but as a **resonant substrate**, where particle-like behaviors emerge from persistent geometric waveforms interacting in quantized space.

 ---